Fatima Payman: Crossing the floor and move to the crossbench

-Minister for Foreign Affairs Penny Wong criticised Payman's decision, stating that party disagreements should be handled "internally", and that she herself had previously voted against same-sex marriage in keeping with party policy despite her own personal support of it.
+Minister for Foreign Affairs Penny Wong criticised Payman's decision, stating that party disagreements should be handled "internally", and that she herself (Penny Wong) had previously voted against same-sex marriage in keeping with party policy despite her own personal support of it.
 On 1 July 2024, Albanese said that Payman's actions had disrupted the government's messaging "the day before the most significant assistance that has been given to working people in a very long period of time", referring to the stage three tax cuts and energy bill relief which came into effect that day.
 Deputy Liberal leader Sussan Ley stated that Payman crossing the floor was a sign of Anthony Albanese's "weak leadership".

 Labor MP Anne Aly, who had often disagreed with party positions regarding the Gaza conflict, said in an interview that she did not agree with Payman's approach.
 Referring to Payman's abstention on Labor's proposed amendment to a Greens motion calling for recognition of a Palestinian state, Aly said "I choose to do things in a way I think will make a material difference on the ground to people in Palestine.
 Fatima chooses to do it her way".
 Payman said her choice to abstain on Labor's amendment and to vote for the final Greens motion was consistent with Labor's platform which endorsed a two-state solution and made Palestinian recognition "an important priority".
 Aly said that Payman "could have voted for [the Labor amendment] if she held Labor values".
 Labor MP for Higgins, Michelle Ananda-Rajah, criticised Payman by saying that there had been "numerous opportunities" for Payman to raise her concerns internally.

 On 4 July 2024, Payman quit the Labor Party to sit as an independent in the Senate.
 Independent senator Lidia Thorpe praised Payman as being on the "right side of history".
 Labor party president Wayne Swan stated that Payman's defection would "empower Labor's opponents on the far right".
 Upon returning to WA on 6 July, Payman was met by a cheering crowd of supporters at Perth Airport.

 On 18 July, The Guardian reported two resignations among Multicultural Labor, a super-regional branch of WA Labor.
 The group's treasurer and vice-president had quit the Labor Party on 4 July "in protest" against the treatment of Fatima Payman.
 The resigning vice-president, Adam Demir, called the party a "spineless jellyfish".

+Bankstown Hospital video

+In February 2025, Payman commented on the reaction to a viral video involving two nurses from Bankstown-Lidcombe Hospital in Sydney.
+The video, recorded on a video-chat platform by an Israeli influencer, appeared to show the nurses making antisemitic remarks and stating they would refuse to treat, or would "kill," Israeli patients.
+Payman said that while the nurses' comments were "wrong" and that "no one should ever be denied medical care", the "intensity and uniformity" of the political and media response demonstrated a double standard compared to reactions to instances of Islamophobia or attacks against Palestinians.